 The PCB bolts directly to a folded dipole.
 A plastic enclosure weatherproofs the balun and connections.

 RF radiation from lightning is about 80 dB stronger at 10 Hz than 100 MHz.
 Well below their design frequency, halfwave coaxial baluns, coiled-coax baluns, and ferrite chokes provide no rejection of common-mode signals.
 A nearby lightning strike that induces common-mode energy on a long feedline may generate a high-voltage pulse at the receiver.
-300Ω ferrite baluns have a low-inductance transformer winding across their output that shunts low-frequency energy, and some have series capacitors that reduce it even more.
+300Ω ferrite baluns have a winding that shunts low frequencies, and those with series capacitors provide further reduction.
 The low-frequency attenuation of these baluns may or may not be enough to protect a receiver.